Grace Noll Crowell: Poetry

 Crowell first attempted writing poetry at the age of 8, but found that her family mocked her efforts as infantile.
 She stated, "I never tried to write after that until love and romance and a home came to me.
 That quickened and awakened the desire to write poetry again."

 In 1906 after the birth of her first child she fell gravely ill, and was immobile.
 During this time she began to write poetry again, and her first poem, "The Marshland", was written and published while she was recovering from her illness.
 Crowell said that it was primarily her long confinement and suffering in various hospitals that led her to write verses of hope, patience, and inspiration; she stated, "The thought kept coming to me, 'I would like to write poetry that will help others who are suffering as I am.'"
 She continued to write, and many of her works were subsequently published in popular periodicals.

 Her first full book of poetry White Fire, which was published in 1925, received first prize from the Texas Poetry Society.
 In 1935 she was appointed Poet Laureate of Texas, a position she held for three years.
 She was awarded the Golden Scroll Medal of Honor as National Honor Poet in 1938.
 That same year she was designated American Mother of the Year by the Golden Rule Foundation, and American Woman, a biographical publication, selected her as one of the ten Outstanding American Women.
 Baylor University awarded her an honorary doctorate degree in 1940.

 As Crowell gained in popularity, her husband left his previous career to manage her writing career full-time.
 She received large amounts of correspondence from readers of all ages and backgrounds, and he took it upon himself to sort through this large volume of communication that she was receiving on a daily basis.

 Crowell wrote over 35 books of poetry, as well as stories for children and religious devotionals.
 Lee Mero illustrated several of her children’s books.
 Her Songs for Courage went into twenty-five printings.
 She continued writing until she was 86 years old.
 God's Masterpieces, a devotional book was her last published work before her death.

-Her Poetry during covid has come back into the public eye with 14 of her works having been published as e-books on two leading sites.
+Her poetry came back into the public eye during the COVID pandemic, with 14 of her works having been published as e-books on two leading sites.